Inheritance Tax: protecting your family’s assets

 Who pays inheritance tax on gifts?

 Under current rules, gifting an asset to another individual is often potentially exempt from IHT.
 If the donor survives for seven years from the date of the gift, it falls out of their IHT estate.
-However, if the donor does die in this period, the value of the assets gifted at the time the gift was made could become taxable.An important factor to remember is that when an individual makes a gift, it is the current market value of the asset being gifted that is taken into account for IHT purposes.
+However, if the donor does die in this period, the value of the assets gifted at the time the gift was made could become taxable.

-If a gift fails the seven-year rule, subject to reliefs and exceeds the IHT nil rate band (currently £325,000), IHT could be payable on the gift (by the recipient or the executors).
+If a gift fails the seven-year rule, subject to reliefs and exceeds the IHT nil rate band of£325,000, IHT could be payable on the gift (by the recipient or the executors).
 Clearly, making a gift when asset values are low will mitigate the potential IHT exposure for the individual considering gifting an asset.

 Trusts and inheritance tax